History of the Pittsburgh Pirates: 2016–2019: End of the Huntington era

-The Pirates had a quiet 2015-16 offseason, trading away Walker for pitcher Jon Niese and essentially dumping Charlie Morton.
+The Pirates had a quiet 2015–16 offseason, trading away Neil Walker for pitcher Jon Niese and essentially dumping Charlie Morton.
 The biggest free agent signing was John Jaso on a two-year, $8 million deal.
 The Pirates remained on the fringes of the playoff race for most of the 2016 season despite disappointing performances from Gerrit Cole, Liriano and McCutchen, the latter of whom had the worst season of his career.
-The Pirates went 11–19 over September and October to finish 78–83, the season below .500 and with no playoff appearance for the first time since 2012.
+The Pirates went 11–19 over September and October to finish 78–83, under .500 and out of the playoffs for the first time since 2012.

 In 2017, the Pirates hoped bounce-back seasons from Cole and McCutchen, along with strong performances from young players like Jameson Taillon and Tyler Glasnow, would put the Pirates back in the playoff hunt.
 Again, the team hung around the edges of the playoff race until August despite Starling Marte's PED suspension.
-The team ultimately finished with a 75–87 record, 4th place in the division and 12 games out of a playoff spot.
+The team finished with a 75–87 record, 4th place in the division and 12 games out of a playoff spot.

-The team made massive changes over the 2018 offseason, trading Cole to the Houston Astros and McCutchen to the San Francisco Giants for younger players.
+The team made massive changes during the 2018 offseason, trading Cole to the Houston Astros and McCutchen to the San Francisco Giants for younger players.
 Bryan Reynolds, acquired in the McCutchen deal, became a Rookie of the Year contender in 2019.
-Cole, however, immediately became one of the best pitchers in baseball with the Astros, while the four players the Pirates acquired struggled in Pittsburgh.
+Cole, however, immediately became one of the best pitchers in baseball with the Astros, while the four players the Pirates acquired mostly struggled in Pittsburgh.